 Bonnie A. Lucero is a scholar of Latin America and the Caribbean, Gender and Women’s Studies, and the African Diaspora.
 Her work draws on intersectional feminist thought to explore the evolving historical relationships between gender relations of power and racial hierarchy in the Americas.
-She is co-editor, author, and translator of the edited volume Voices of Crime, and has two forthcoming books on Cuban history.
-Additionally, her scholarship appears in refereed journals and edited volumes in English and Spanish.
-Her next project is a study of women’s reproduction and fertility control in Cuba since colonial times.
+She is co-editor of the edited volume Voices of Crime, which also contained her original research and translations.
+She is author of two forthcoming monographs: Revolutionary Masculinity and Racial Inequality: Gendering War and Politics in Cuba, 1895-1902 (University of New Mexico) and A Cuban City, Segregated: Race and Urbanization in the Nineteenth Century (University of Alabama Press).
+Her new project is tentatively titled Malthusian Practices: A History of Pregnancy, Abortion, and Infanticide in Cuba since Colonial Times.

 “Political Violence, Revolution, and US Occupation in Cuba circa the 1905 Elections,” in The Oxford Handbook of Revolutionary Elections in the Americas, 1800-1910, edited by Andrew Robertson and Eduardo Posada-Carbó (Oxford: Oxford University Press, forthcoming)